The Beautiful Mess Effect

 Our unwillingness to share ourselves, or be vulnerable is often caused by the sense of shame.
-Shame underpins most negative emotions and if we are not being truly authentic, even with ourselves, then we exhibit behaviours which has no depth.
+Shame underpins most negative emotions and if we are not being truly authentic, even with ourselves, then we exhibit behaviors which has no depth.
 A painted smile, a false laugh or just following the heard in the hope to be accepted.

 I always knew that in certain situations I felt uneasy and so acted in ways that I thought others would expect me to act.
-Thats not authenticity but the complete opposite.
+That’s not authenticity but the complete opposite.

 The trouble is, acting in this way just felt normal, even if others thought I was a bit odd, aloof or a bit of a dick.

-With the help of others, support groups and particularly other men, I learnt that vulnerability, although daunting, can also bring with it a sense of relief as, in my case, that constant attempt to be ‘accepted’ by others, fell away as much as I started to truly accept myself.
+With the help of others, support groups and particularly other men, I learned that vulnerability, although daunting, can also bring with it a sense of relief as, in my case, that constant attempt to be ‘accepted’ by others, fell away as much as I started to truly accept myself.

 … and as for England … they lost that match and didn’t play in the final anyway!

-- For memory lane
+- From memory lane

 World Cup 25 Stunning Moments Gazza Cries 1990